thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-Well, SW2 did NOT become Active as I expected.
-This is a learning experience.
-Why? because other paths exist for HSRP messages to travel between SW1 and SW2.
-The topology is more redundant than expect.
+SW2 did not transition to Active as expected.
+This behavior highlights that HSRP hellos were still successfully exchanged between SW1 and SW2 over alternate paths, due to the redundant topology.

-All VLANs and access nodes still maintained full connectivity.
+As a result, all VLANs and access-layer devices maintained full connectivity.

-So to continue, I'll force the 'split-brain' scenario by shutting down both ends of the ether channel.
+To further test failover behavior, a split-brain scenario is intentionally introduced by shutting down both ends of the EtherChannel.

 <br>